uc-cdis/gen3.org/content/resources/operator/_index.md

 ## 7. How to Upload and Control File Access via authz
-This section guides you through how to set up a granular access to files.
+This section guides you through how to set up a granular access to data files by editing programs/projects.
+Note, that this does not apply to graph metadata.

 **a) Upload data files**